31December99/Unit3Dup/docs/docker.rst

-   The username must be the same on both the host and the container The owner must be the same on both the host and the container
+   The username must be the same on both the host and the container The owner must be the same on both the host and the container Sometimes files appear to be missing in Docker due to permission problems

 3) Build the container